easir000/SwarmLite-Workflow-Orchestration-Engine/README.md

 ### Dependencies & External Services
 - HTTP tasks assume reliable external endpoints (simulated in this prototype)
-- LLM tasks require OpenAI API key or will simulate responses
+- LLM tasks require OpenAI API key via environment variables or will simulate responses
 - Database operations are simulated for demonstration
 - Network connectivity is available for HTTP tasks